Feature-Based Software Design Pattern Detection: Study Design

-For addressing \textit{RQ2}, we build a confusion matrix of the classifier to find how well it identifies the percentage of pattern instances from the labelled data and what percentage of instances are missed.
-To do so, we calculate the misclassification rate for classifiers.
+For addressing \textit{RQ2}, we build a confusion matrix of the classifier to find how well our classifier identifies the percentage of pattern instances from the labelled data and instances are missed.